Nightmare at 20,000 Feet: Plot

 Justin Sanderson is a magazine journalist suffering from PTSD, who is boarding Golden Airways Flight 1015 for a flight to Tel Aviv.
 While awaiting his flight, he befriends Joe Beaumont, a former pilot for the company and alcoholic who suffered some unspecified failure in the past.

 At his seat, Sanderson discovers an MP3 player that has a podcast playing called Enigmatique, which describes a "Flight 1015" which was lost without explanation.
 Sanderson begins to panic and tries to make sense of the situation, but is told to calm down.
-He listens further and hears speculation about passengers who might have been involved somehow in the plane's disappearance; his attempts to investigate only to annoy the other passengers and crew.
+He listens further and hears speculation about passengers who might have been involved somehow in the plane's disappearance; his attempts to investigate only annoy the other passengers and crew.
 He learns that the last words heard from the pilot were "Good night, New York", and desperately tries to warn the pilot not to say that, but is restrained by an air marshal.

 Beaumont approaches and confides that he believes him.
 Guessing that the flight number – and coincidental departure time – is the code to the cockpit, Sanderson gets Beaumont access, who overpowers the crew and takes control of the flight.
 As Beaumont subdues the passengers and crew with oxygen deprivation, he reveals his plan to crash the plane to atone for his past failures.
 As Beaumont signs off with "Good night, New York", it dawns on Sanderson that he indirectly causes the crash.

 He awakens on an island and learns from the MP3 player that all the passengers and crew actually survived and were rescued, except for Sanderson who mysteriously disappeared.
 The other passengers and crew reveal themselves where they blame Sanderson for stranding them.
 Taking a nearby rock, he shouts to them that he saved their lives as he tells the approaching irate crowd to stay back.
 They start to beat Sanderson to death.
 The MP3 player is then picked up by Jordan Peele.
 The final shot pulls away from the distant fight scene and more approaching passengers to show the island and the burning wreckage of Golden Airways Flight 1015 offshore.